Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-cloud-foundry-service-sample/README.md

+# Cloud Foundry Sample for Azure Spring Boot client library for Java
 This sample project demonstrates how to consume azure services exposed through the Microsoft Azure Service Broker for applications running in Cloud Foundry or by consuming the service configuration through a user provided service.

+## Key concepts
-# Pre-reqs:  Create required service instances in Cloud Foundry
+### Pre-reqs:  Create required service instances in Cloud Foundry
 Before you can create any service instances, you'll need to create a resource group on Azure.
 Then you'll reference that resource group name below.
 You'll also need access to a Cloud Foundry environment with the Azure Service Broker installed.
 You can issue the following command to see if it is installed: